-- 1. Investments in stock are limited to 70% of the System's assets; investments in the stock of any one corporation are limited to 5% of the System's assets.
+- 1. Investments in stock are limited to 70.0% of the System's assets; investments in the stock of any one corporation are limited to 5.0% of the System's assets.
 Per the investment policy, the total plan target weight for domestic equity is 22.5%.
 The style factor breakdown is as follows: Active Core 5.5%; Passive/Index 14.5%; and Enhanced Indexing 2.5%.
 The size factor breakdown is as follows: large stocks 17.0% and small stocks 5.5%. - 2.
-Investments in real estate are limited to 10% of the System's assets.
+Investments in real estate are limited to 10.0% of the System's assets.
 Per the investment policy, the total plan target weight for global real estate investments is 5.0%. - 3.
-Investments in state and local government obligations are limited to 5% of the System's assets. - 4.
-Investments in global securities are limited to 20% of the System's assets.
+Investments in state and local government obligations are limited to 5.0% of the System's assets. - 4.
+Investments in global securities (securities traded outside of the United States) are limited to 20.0% of the System's assets.
 Per the investment policy, the total plan target weight for the non-U.S. equity is 15.0%.

-The following was the Board's adopted asset allocation policy as of June 30, 2016 and 2015:
+The following was the Board's adopted asset allocation policy as of June 30, 2017 and 2016: